Key Takeaways:

 How Apple Handled Copyright Infringement Cases?

-apple copyright breach cases
+how apple handled copyright violation cases

 Apple Inc. has been both plaintiff and defendant in numerous copyright infringement cases throughout its history.